mkollaro/launchpadstats/README.md

 [Stackalytics](http://stackalytics.com/) and create CSV or HTML tables out of them.
 The CSV output uses `;` as a delimiter.

-Each section in the configuration file corresponds to a table name, which can have a certain table type and overwrite the default values.
+Each section in the configuration file corresponds to a table name - the name can be anything and does not have any effect on the table structure.
+A table can have a certain type and overwrite the default values.
 Currently implemented table types are *group-metrics* and *user-metrics*.

 ## Examples: